awsdocs/aws-cdk-guide/v2/cli.md

 cdk ls
 ```

-If your application contains [CDK Pipelines](cdk_pipeline.md) stacks, the CDK Toolkit displays stack names as paths according to their location in the pipeline hierarchy \(e\.g\., `PipelineStack`, `PipelineStack/Prod`, `PipelineStack/Prod/MyService`, etc\)\.
+If your application contains [CDK Pipelines](cdk_pipeline.md) stacks, the CDK Toolkit displays stack names as paths according to their location in the pipeline hierarchy\. \(For example, `PipelineStack`, `PipelineStack/Prod`, and `PipelineStack/Prod/MyService`\.\)

-If your app contains many stacks, you can specify full or partial stack IDs of the stacks to be listed; see [Specifying stacks](#cli-stacks)\.
+If your app contains many stacks, you can specify full or partial stack IDs of the stacks to be listed\.
+For more information, see [Specifying stacks](#cli-stacks)\.

-Add the `--long` flag to see more information about the stacks, including the stack names and their environments \(AWS account and region\)\.
+Add the `--long` flag to see more information about the stacks, including the stack names and their environments \(AWS account and Region\)\.

 ## Synthesizing stacks<a name="cli-synth"></a>